offconvex/offconvex.github.io/_posts/2016-04-04-evolutionary-dynamics-finite-infinite.md

 This quantity is the same as the zero of $\nabla F$ *only when it is a linear function* (equivalently $F$ is quadratic); *certainly not the case in  our setting*.
 Further, the rate of convergence to this expectation is governed by the mixing time of the Markov chain.
 Thus, there is no getting around proving a bound on the mixing time.
-Moreover, for biological applications (as described in our previous post),  we need to know more than the expectation: we need to obtain samples from the steady state distribution $\pi.$
+Moreover, for biological applications (as described in our previous post),  we need to know more than the expectation: we need to obtain samples from the steady state distribution $\pi$.
 Hence, the desired results in the setting of evolution seem  beyond the reach of current techniques.
 The reason for taking this detour and making the connection to SGD is not only to show that completely different sounding problems and areas might be related, but also that the techniques we develop in analyzing evolutionary Markov chains find use in understanding SGD beyond the quadratic case.